Update 21/06/2020: following lots of feedback and questions on Twitter, I have updated the post to include a few more options.

 Finally, what about whitelisting AWS accounts?
 This is necessary when making cross-account API requests using

 AWS_IAM auth.
-The REST API needs to white list the caller’s AWS account (or user/role) before the caller is able to use its IAM policy to provide access to our APIs.
+The REST API needs to allow-list the caller’s AWS account (or user/role) before the caller is able to use its IAM policy to provide access to our APIs.
 For more information about cross-account access management with IAM, have a read of these pages from the IAM documentation: